 Admittedly the project is very ambitious with a long way to go, many stages and various techniques/technologies to incorporate including natural language processing, building the browser plugin and even considering psychological and behavioural aspects in designing how to present information that might oppose a user’s view without triggering the natural shut-down response.

 There was plenty of really interesting brainstrorming discussion but the biggest initial challenge, and where the project could use the most help, is in collecting training data.
 The main approach is for contributors to help collect URLs of blogs on polarising topics from which to scrape content.
 But during the sprint we also added the option for contributors to add relevant youtube videos to collaborative playlists.
 We also started working on simple R functions to help scrape and clean the caption content.

-What a productive event this year's sprint was!
-While details of the level of activity have been covered and storyfied elsewhere and the final project demos can be found here and here, I just wanted to highlight some basic stats:
+What a productive event this year’s sprint was!
+While details of the level of activity have been covered elsewhere and the final project demos can be found here and here, I just wanted to highlight some basic stats:

 (access the full data on github activity here)